rubenwardy/minetest_modding_book/chapters/folders.md

 	modtwo
 	modthree?

 As you can see, each mod name is on its own line.

-The question mark after a mod name means that it is not required for the mod to load, but if it is present, then it needed to be loaded before this mod.
-Running your mod without having the mods with names without a question mark above, such as ``modone``, will cause your mod to be disabled, or if an earlier version of Minetest is used, then the game will stop with an error message.
+Mod names with a question mark following them are optional dependencies.
+If an optional mod is installed, it is loaded before the current mod.
+However, if the mod is not installed, the current one still loads.
+This is in contrast to normal dependencies, which will cause the current mod not to work if the mod is not installed.

 Mod Packs
 ---------

-Mods can be grouped into mod packs, which are folders with the file modpack.txt in it
+Modpacks allow multiple mods to be packaged together, and move together.
+They are useful if you want to supply multiple mods to an end user, and don't want to make them download each one individually.

 ### Mod Pack Folder Structure
-	Mod Name
+	modpackfolder/
 	-	modone/
 	-	modtwo/
 	-	modthree/
 	-	modfour/
-	-	Modpack.txt – signals that this is a mod pack, content does not matter
+	-	modpack.txt – signals that this is a mod pack, content does not matter

 Example Time
 ------------